saibatizoku/font8x8-rs/README.md

 We can also take Rust strings and characters and convert them to glyphs.

-This time, instead of using the index of the GREEK_LEGACY constant, we can use the trait method `UnicodeFonts::get` to retrieve the font rendering using a `char` as key.
+This time, instead of using the index of the GREEK_LEGACY constant, we can use the trait method `UnicodeFonts::get` to retrieve the glyph rendering using a `char` as key.

 ```rust
 extern crate font8x8;